 To begin with, there’s business bloom to be found in this pandemic gloom.

 This is what those that have migrated online are finding and mining, and that those that haven’t should quit dithering and start discovering.

-Specifically, they have discovered that being online turns prospecting, as you and I know it, on its head.
+Specifically, they have discovered that being online turns prospecting on its head.
 Prospecting (identifying suitable persons to buy your product or service) is the cornerstone of successful selling.
-This pesky virus has limited traditional forms of prospecting which largely depended on in person engagements, and was largely localized.
+But, this pesky virus has limited traditional forms of prospecting which largely depended on in person engagements, and was largely localized.

 Prospecting in the digital space, reminds me of two (Kenyan) Chief Executive Officers whom I once heard echo each other but at different settings.
 One ran an airline and the other a fintech company.
 The CEO of the airline quipped in an interview: “We get excited about East Africa with its population of (then) only 100 million.
 West Africa has multiple times more and is where we are casting our nets.”
 The other one, at a talk I attended: “We get excited that Safaricom has, what, 30 million subscribers.
 We ventured into Indonesia and found a market of 124 million people desperately needing our solution.”

 The internet allows sellers, selling sandals, owning a sandal shop, or manufacturing sandals, to affordably cast their nets wide, and spread like a pandemic.
-And they do so by driving traffic to their websites through being active on platforms like YouTube, Instagram,, Twitter and Facebook.
+And they do so by driving traffic to their websites through optimizing their websites and being active on platforms like YouTube, Instagram,, Twitter and Facebook.

 “Jikaze ndugu.
 Shida haikupandwa kwako.”